ovtarasov/DiagPower/README.md

 ROC curves and the Area Under the Curve (AUC) are gold-standard metrics for evaluating diagnostic test performance in clinical epidemiology and public health.
 Despite their widespread use, researchers often lack accessible tools to:
 - Calculate sample sizes for non-standard hypotheses (e.g., AUC > 0.7 rather than AUC > 0.5)
 - Account for multiple testing corrections (e.g.  Bonferroni)
-- Plan studies with precision-based targets (e.g., confidence interval width).
+- Plan studies with precision-based targets (e.g., prescribed statistical power or confidence interval width).

 #### Key Features
 DiagPower enables users to:
-- Sample Size Estimation
-- Determine the sample size needed to test whether an AUC exceeds a user-defined null value (e.g., AUC₀ = 0.6)
+- Determine the sample size needed to test whether an AUC exceeds a user-defined null value (e.g., AUC₀ = 0.6) with desired statistical power
 - Multiple Testing Adjustments (Bonferroni)
-- Prevelence-Based Planning
+- Prevalence-Based Planning

 #### Advantages Over Existing Tools:
 - Open-source and modular (R/Shiny framework).
-Completely free, no subscreption or license needed
+Completely free, no subscription needed
-- Does not require AUC₀ = 0.5
+- Is not stuck to AUC₀ = 0.5

 ### Team members
  - **Alexey Glazkov** *(Independent researcher)* &ndash; project leader